 Are You Alert Ready?

-Urgent public safety messages for local emergencies will now be coming directly to your compatible smartphone.
+Urgent public safety messages for local emergencies now come directly to your compatible smartphone.

 The Government of Canada requires that all compatible wireless devices receive all relevant alerts.
 You are not able to opt-out.
 You will only receive alerts if you are in the impacted area.
 If you are travelling and are in a region that is affected, you will also receive that alert.